Shark WS632 WandVac Review

 Deep Cleaning

-One Kryptonite for low airflow vacuums is its inferior deep cleaning performance, which was the case with the Shark WandVac.
+One drawback of low airflow vacuums is their inferior deep cleaning performance, as seen with the Shark WandVac.

-I tested it on 100 grams of fine sand on mid-pile carpet, and it only got 88.05%.
+I tested it on 100 grams of fine sand on a mid-pile carpet, and it achieved only 88.05%.

-It’s not a terrible score, but it’s not as good as other premium lightweight options like the Dyson V12 (94%), but the price variance is significant.
+It’s not a terrible score, but it’s not as good as other premium lightweight options like the Dyson V12 (94%).
+The price variance is significant.

 Hair Wrap